NKhaniDev/Sudoku/README.md

   No errors were returned when passing through the official [W3C validator](assets/README-assets/html-validator.png)

 * **CSS**
-  No errors were found when passing through the official [(Jigsaw) validator](assets/README-assets/W3C.png)
+  No errors were found when passing through the official [(Jigsaw) validator](assets/README-assets/css-validator.png)

 * **Accessibility**
-  I confirmed that the colors and fonts chosen are easy to read and accessible by running it through [Lighthouse DevTools](assets/README-assets/accessibility.png)
+  I confirmed that the colors and fonts chosen are easy to read and accessible by running it through [Lighthouse DevTools for desktop](assets/README-assets/Desktop-Lighthouse.png)    [Lighthouse DevTools for mobile](assets/README-assets/mobile-Lighthouse.png)

 ### Bugs
 * **Solved bugs**

- Several bugs were experienced during development; here are some examples:
+  Before implementing the project I had several experiments and practice for the project,Several bugs were experienced during development; here are some examples:
   * I used three IDs with the same attribute.
   * Responsiveness was my main challenge, but my mentor gave me some hints, and I was able to fix them.
   * I wanted to use background colors or images, but my pictures in the home and services sections weren't transparent enough.
 As a solution, I kept the background white.